 There have only been a handful of times that I can say the piece came to me in its entirety, screaming it’s meaning.
 Those are special pieces, but even then, there were construction details to work out.
 A few examples are Women’s Work, the hair tie that freaks out some people and Glass Ceiling with it’s rolling, rolling pins.
 These are earlier works that I never really gave enough credence to.
 I now realize how pivotal they were and though it took me a few years to come to terms with my work, I feel with this exhibition, that I have finally heard what the work has been saying.

 In the end, I want my work to mean something, not only to me, but to you as well.
 It is only with meaning that I feel it was worth exposing my vulnerabilities, my underbelly if you will, to reach out to you to find commonality.

-I found my voice when, as I said earlier, started closing the books, sealing them shut, thus making them inaccessible.
+I found my voice, as I said earlier, when I started closing the books, sealing them shut, thus making them inaccessible.
 This is when I realized what the work has been and is now truly about.
 I call this work Disbound.